aprildfitness

 HEART DISEASE

 Improved LDL cholesterol, endothelial function, and reduced atherosclerosis progression in clinical studies.
+A whole-food plant-based diet is the only dietary pattern shown in research to reverse coronary heart disease.

 TYPE 2 DIABETES